 - 29. 17th Avenue

 - 34. Restored 316

 1. Elegant Themes

-StudioPress (note: read our full review) is the design team behind the famed Genesis framework — the foundation for over 500,000 websites.
-The Genesis framework brings a clean design, custom layouts, and powerful security to the table.
+StudioPress (read our full review) is the design team behind the famed Genesis Framework — the foundation for more than 500,000 websites.
+The Genesis Framework brings clean design, custom layouts and powerful security to the table.

 4. Graph Paper Press

 Graph Paper Press is a WordPress theme shop targeted at artists and photographers.
 Its themes feature stunning minimal designs, providing an uncluttered platform that allows your work to do the talking.

 In total, Graph Paper Press offers 46 different themes, which gives you plenty of options to choose from.